Auto Accident FAQs

 You can contact a local salvage yard to get an estimate of the value.
 A reasonable estimate is usually 15 to 20% of the retail value of your vehicle at the time of the motor vehicle accident.

 The 10 least expensive cars to insure are a Buick LeSabre, Oldsmobile Silhouette, Honda Odyssey, Buick Park Avenue, Pontiac Montana, Mercury Grand Marquis, Buick Century, Chevrolet Venture, GMC Safari and Oldsmobile Bravada.

 You should contact your state department of insurance to inquire about their specific disclosure laws.

-The amount of insurance you are required to pay is based on many different factors including the state you live, your claims history, your credit score and your driving record.
+The amount of insurance you must have depends on many different factors, including the state you live in, your claims history, your credit score and your driving record.

 Will my insurance cover the cost to replace a cloudy and pitted windshield if I purchased complete glass coverage?

 This depends on your insurance provider.
 The cost may be covered, but any spider cracks will definitely be covered if you have chosen to purchase complete glass coverage.

 This depends on the particular insurance company.
 They take into account factors such as the horsepower, stock and modifications made to a vehicle.